 Upon recommendation of the faculty, the degree of Juris Doctor (JD) is conferred on students who successfully complete the three-year program, consisting of 53 quarter credits, 34 semester credits, four quarters of cooperative work under the supervision of an attorney, and fulfillment of the public interest graduation requirement.

 The School of Law's grading system cultivates an atmosphere of cooperation and mutual respect.
 Rather than alphabetic or numeric grades, our students receive narrative evaluations from professors and co-op employers.
-In addition to these narrative evaluations, commencing in Fall 2015, all students may receive Honors or High Honors for strong academic performance.
+In addition to these narrative evaluations, all students may receive Honors or High Honors for strong academic performance.
 There is no class rank or GPA.
 Students work together to achieve individual and group results—a cooperative spirit that becomes an asset in their legal careers.
 Northeastern's system helps you focus on what matters most: honing your skills through detailed feedback and learning to collaborate so that you are more fully prepared for the practice of law.
 It should be clearly understood that the School of Law's narrative grading system does not eliminate academic risk.
 Under the school's Academic Rules, the faculty reserves the right to dismiss any student whose written work, classroom performance or employer evaluations indicate unsatisfactory progress toward professional competence.

 Upper-Level Writing Requirement